-Coffee has proven to improve cognitive function and memory therefore coffee can be associated with improved performance and this isn’t just a short term effect.
+Coffee has proven to improve cognitive function and memory therefore coffee can be associated with improved performance and this isn’t just a short-term effect.
 Research has actually shown that over time, the impact of drinking coffee on our cognitive function and memory has a long-lasting effect.

 Generally, it’s considered one of the best ways to start the day giving you that instant caffeine hit to make you alert and ready to take on the challenges of the day.
 Having the first cup a few hours after waking up is recommended.
 By providing good coffee in the office for your team, when they walk of a morning, you are more than likely increasing the potential productivity of the work force.

 A good cup of coffee can set you up for a good day.
 Woken up feeling a little worse for wear?
-Have a coffee and you are good to go.
+Have a coffee, and you are good to go.
 Had one too many glasses of vino last night?
 Have a coffee.

 Health Benefits of Coffee

 There are studies that show drinking coffee every day reduces your risk of developing type 2 diabetes.
 One could argue that those who don’t drink coffee or laden it with sugar, replace it with a sweeter, less healthy option.
-Studies have also found that lowers the risk of cardiovascular disease.
+Studies have also found that it lowers the risk of cardiovascular disease.
 Add that to improved memory, cognitive function and there are a lot of positives for making it a regular daily drink.
 1 -2 cups of black coffee a day is said to be the suggested amount.

-Of course, the opposite effect is when you have drunk too much coffee – you can become restless, jittery and develop the shakes but we all know our own bodies and when we have had too much.
+Of course, the opposite effect is when you have drunk too much coffee – you can become restless, and jittery and develop the shakes but we all know our own bodies and when we have had too much.
 Drinking coffee within 8 hours of wanting to sleep is not recommended either.
 It’s not unusual to hear the phrase “morning coffee and afternoon tea”.

 For those that don’t like coffee, there is an alternative solution – herbal tea is a fantastic refreshment.